 We debunked the idea that men and women are fundamentally different.
 We also focused on how important it is to assess and understand your partner's personality.
 Once you know each other's individualities and strengths and weaknesses, you will indeed have a better foundation to a better interpersonal dynamic.
 However, this was just a rough overview.

-I had closed Part II with a quote by Gary Chapman.
+I had closed my previous post on the topic with a quote by Gary Chapman.
 It was no coincidence.
 Gary Chapman is a pastor with decades long experience in marriage counselling, and what he learnt over the years is that there is often a mismatch between what a partner does for love and what the other expects, leading to frustration.
 In 'The 5 Love Languages', his highly recommended worldwide bestseller, he breaks down these differences into what he calls five 'love languages': words of affirmation, acts of service, receiving gifts, quality time, and physical touch.
 Their names are self-explanatory.
 His is a simple idea, but particularly useful.

 You might think showering your soulmate with compliments, or doing DIY around the house, or buying out-of-the-blue little gifts, or planning weekends getaways, or what-not-again are acts of love; but, your partner, because of their different love language and so their different needs in terms of receiving love, will not see it that way.
 It's the over-familiar complaints we all have been guilty of: 'no matter what I do or say he/she is selfish and ungrateful!'; 'I put more than he/ she in this relationship!', 'I don't feel loved!'.
 To avoid such pitfalls, it's therefore important for partners to know each other's love language.
 If not, as Gary Chapman stresses, the couple may walk a tight rope:

 '...if we do not feel loved, our differences are magnified.
 We come to see each other as a threat to our happiness.
 We fight for self-worth and significance, and marriage becomes a battlefield rather than a haven.'